apache/cassandra-sidecar/server/src/main/java/org/apache/cassandra/sidecar/modules/guice-best-practice.md

 First of all, refer to [Guice Wiki](https://github.com/google/guice/wiki/BestPractices) for the best practices in general.

-There are certain project-specific best practices we advocate for Apache Sidecar.
-This article capture those items in the below.
+There are certain project-specific best practices we advocate for Apache Cassandra Sidecar.
+This article captures those items in the below.

 ## Multi-bindings for Plugin Extension

 [Multi-bindings](https://github.com/google/guice/wiki/Multibindings) is a Guice feature to support the plugin-type architecture, where multiple modules contribute components to plug into the system.

-The applications of multi-bindings in Sidecar are, for example,
+The applications of multi-bindings in Sidecar include,
 1. Routes definition
 2. Periodic tasks deployment
-3. Sidecar internal schemas creation
+3. Sidecar schemas registration

 Taking the "Routes definition" for instance, multiple modules under the package `org.apache.cassandra.sidecar.modules` define the `VertxRoute`s.
 Each of them are provided into the `MapBinder`, keyed by the unique class key.
 Once Guice is fully initialized,